 The Orchard at The Firs

-The orchard at The Firs is a relatively small and young one.
-The trees are no more than about 25 years old, but we seem to have a wide range of varieties including cookers, eaters and cider apples, as well as a few pear trees including the famous Worcester Black pears.
+Our orchard at The Firs is relatively small but holds over 60 trees including a wide variety of cookers, eaters and cider apples as well as a few pear trees including the famous Worcester Black pears.

-We are on an exciting mission at The Firs, Elgar’s Birthplace, to discover the varieties of Apples and Pears that are growing successfully in our orchard.
+We started on an exciting mission in 2018 to discover the varieties of apples and pears that are growing successfully in our orchard.

 All the trees have been plotted on an orchard map and compared to an original planting plan from 2000, many of these trees were replaced and so the mystery began.

 The habit/growth of the tree, the appearance of the leaves, the shape of the fruit these could be round, conical or oblong, the fruit buds and the blossom plus flowering time were all factors that we used to aid identification.

 To date, we have worked with local experts who were able to advise on local varieties -

 Karen Humphries from the ‘Three counties traditional orchard project’ and her orchard champions including Wade Muggleton the Senior Greenspace Officer in Worcs, were all able to share their expertise and guidance to enable us to accurately name over 40 of the trees.